yobson/Oxford-Notes/Philosophy/Logic/Introduction to Logic.md

 - It is also compulsory in our course

 ### Arguments

+First some definitions

-Sentences that can be either true or false are called declarative sentences.
+- Sentences that can be either true or false are called declarative sentences.

-A good argument is where the truth of the premises guarantees the truth of the conclusion.
+- An argument consists of a set of declarative sentances (the premises) and a sentence marked as the conclusion

-An argument is logically (formally) valid iff there is no interpretation under which the premises are all true and the conclusion is false. for example Zeno is a tortoise.
+An argument is logically (formally) valid iff there is no interpretation under which the premises are all true and the conclusion is false.
+For example Zeno is a tortoise.
 All tortoises have no teeth therefore Zeno has no teeth.

 Features of a logically valid argument

 - The truth of a conclusion follows from the truth of the premises independently from what the subject specific expressions mean.
 In the above example, it doesn't matter what a tortoise is or what teeth are.
-- The truth of a conclusion follows from the truth of the premises purely in virtue of the 'form' of the arguments and independent of the assumptions
+- The truth of a conclusion follows from the truth of the premises purely in virtue of the 'form' of the arguments and independent of the assumptions.
-- It's not possible that the premises of a logically valid argument
+- It's not possible that the premises of a logically valid argument are true if the conclusion is false and vice versa.
 - An argument can be logically valid without true assumptions.
 That can be used to disprove a conclusion.

 Every EU citizen can enter the US without a visa.
 Max is from Sweden therefore he can enter the US without a visa.
 This is not logically valid because it relies on the knowledge that Sweden is in the EU and that max as citizenship.

-Consistency - a set of sentences are consistent iff there is an interpretation that makes all he sentences true.
+Consistency - a set of sentences are consistent iff there is at least one interpretation that makes all the sentences true.

-Validity - if there is iff it is true under any interpretation.
+Logical truth- A sentence is a logical truth iff it is true under any interpretation.

 Contradiction - A sentence is a contradiction iff it is false under any interpretation.
-For example - 'Some metaphysicians are also ethicists therefore not metaphysicians'
+For example - 'Some metaphysicians who are also ethicists are not metaphysicians'

 ### Sets

 A set is simply a collection of objects that we call elements.
+(Kinda...)

 Sets are identical iff they have the same elements